marcglasberg/asyncredux.com/flutter/miscellaneous/persistence.md

   Duration get throttle => const Duration(seconds: 2);
 }
 ```

-The persistor can also be paused and resumed, with methods `store.pausePersistor()`,
+## Other Persistor Features

-`store.persistAndPausePersistor()` and `store.resumePersistor()`.
-This may be used together with the
+The persistor can be paused and resumed with `store.pausePersistor()`, `store.persistAndPausePersistor()` and
-app lifecycle, to prevent a persistence process to start when the app is being shut down.
+`store.resumePersistor()`.
+This can be useful with the app lifecycle, so that persistence does not start while the app

-When logging out of the app, you can call `store.deletePersistedState()` to ask the persistor to
+is shutting down.

-delete the state from disk.
+When the user logs out of your app, call `store.deletePersistedState()` to delete the state from disk.

 First, add an `AppLifecycleManager` to your widget tree: